 Sensex shares are believed to be over-priced since the price/earnings (P/E) ratio is at 25.42.

-On the Budget day, Finance Minister Arun Jaitley introduced a Long-Term Capital Gains Tax of 10% for Capital Gains exceeding Rs 1 lakh in a year.
+On Budget day, Finance Minister Arun Jaitley introduced a Long-Term Capital Gains Tax of 10% for Capital Gains exceeding Rs 1 lakh in a year.

-This move by the Finance Minister amazed the Dalal Street as they were factoring in a change of the period of ‘Long Term’ from 2 to 3 years.
+This move by the Finance Minister amazed Dalal Street as they were factoring in a change of the period of ‘Long Term’ from 2 to 3 years.
 The investors were taken aback by this announcement in the budget.
-The market responded to this announcement with fall in Sensex by 330 points.
+The market responded to this announcement with a fall in Sensex by 330 points.

-Arun Jaitley also informed the people in the house that the total capital gains that were exempted from listed shares and units was around Rs 3,67,000 crores as per returns filed for the assessment year 2017-2018.
+Arun Jaitley also informed the people in the house that the total capital gains that were exempted from listed shares and units were around Rs 3,67,000 crores as per returns filed for the assessment year 2017-2018.